Zetaphor/NeosWebServers/README.md

 This mod implements an HTTP web server and a Websockets server into the Neos client.
 This can be used to serve local copy of web apps rather than relying on a third party host and removes the need for a hosted websocket server.
 This mod is largely targeted at developers who are interested in ensuring the backends for their web-enabled objects in-world can stand the test of time.
 Eventually domains go offline and free web hosts go down.
 The web server serves content from a `Webserver` folder in the NeosVR installation root.
-There are also three websocket endpoints to enable a variety of different application needs.
+This folder will need to be created manually.
+There are also four websocket endpoints to enable a variety of different application needs.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).